Witnessing quantum criticality and entanglement in the triangular antiferromagnet KYbSe$_2$: Critical Scaling

 \section{Critical Scaling}

 So far, the entanglement witnesses and theoretical comparisons indicate that KYbSe$_2$ is close to the $J_1/J_2$ QSL quantum critical point.
 If this is true, we should see quantum critical scaling in the finite temperature neutron spectrum~\cite{Lake2005,schroder2000onset,Chakravarty_1989,Sachdev_1992}.
 Plotting scattered intensity times $(k_B T)^{\alpha}$ versus $\hbar\omega/k_\mathrm{B}T$, shown in Fig. \ref{flo:CriticalScaling}, we see a critical exponent $\alpha=1.73(12)$ over more than a decade in $\omega/T$.
 Theoretically, the semiclassical spin wave scattering from an ordered Heisenberg triangular lattice predicts an exponent $\alpha=1$.
 The observed scattering is unquestionably inconsistent with this [Fig. \ref{flo:CriticalScaling}(a)].
-Thus this scaling suggests that, at least down to $300$~mK, KYbSe$_2$ is within the critical fan of a quantum phase transition and is extremely close to the quantum spin liquid phase.
+Thus this scaling shows that the KYbSe$_2$ inelastic spectrum is dominated by non-magnon quasiparticles, confirming the interpretation above of fractionalized spinons.

-{ Elastic Bragg scattering and heat capacity show a transition to long range magnetic order below $T_N=290$~mK (see supplemental information), showing that KYbSe$_2$ is on the $120^{\circ}$ side of the phase boundary.
-Nevertheless, } the critical scaling is strong evidence that KYbSe$_2$ is within the quantum critical regime at finite $T$.
+Elastic Bragg scattering and heat capacity show a transition to long range magnetic order below $T_N=290$~mK (see supplemental information), showing that KYbSe$_2$ is on the $120^{\circ}$ side of the phase boundary.
+Nevertheless, the critical scaling is strong evidence that KYbSe$_2$ is within the quantum critical regime at finite $T$.

-The proximity to a quantum critical point has important implications regarding the nature of the QSL state.
+This scaling holds over a single decade in $\hbar \omega / k_B T$, which may not be enough to definitively establish power law behavior.
+Nevertheless, if it holds over a larger range, it has important implications regarding the nature of the QSL state.
 Indeed, the gapped $\mathbb{Z}_2$ QSL state proposed by Sachdev~\cite{Sachdev92} is the only liquid which can be continuously connected with $120^{\circ}$ N\'eel ordered state, as it does not break any symmetries and has lowest energy modes at the $K$-points~\cite{Wang06}.
 (The low energy excitations of the other possibility, a $\pi$-flux state, are gapped at the $K$-points and gapless at the $M$-points, inconsistent with the observations.)
 The resulting quantum critical point is expected to have a dynamically generated $O(4)$ symmetry~\cite{Azaria90,Chubukov94}.